Happy Days - Bright Futures

 Co-opted Governor: Mr Guy Robbins

-Guy Robbins: I am now on my second tranche of being a co-opted governor at West Ewell school, my first being when my own children attended and now this second term when the next generation of my family is now in attendance.
+Guy Robbins: I am now on my third tranche of being a co-opted governor at West Ewell Primary School, my first being when my own children attended and now this second and third term when the next generation of my family is now in attendance.
 My day job is as a Corporate Executive for the leading American telecoms conglomerate and as such I tend to act as the ‘technologist’ for the Governing Body.
 Usually I work at board level so have experience with most aspects of commercial life.

 Co-opted Governor: Lisa Darrant